-Foodservice and merchandise sales for the U.S. convenience retail industry rose to $341.2 billion in 2025, marking a 1.7 percent increase over the previous year.
 According to new State of the Industry data from the National Association of Convenience Stores (NACS), this represents the 23rd consecutive year of inside-sales growth for the sector.

 Total industry sales, combining in-store and fuel revenue, reached $817.5 billion.
-While fuel accounted for 65 percent of total sales dollars, it contributed only 38.8 percent of gross profit.
+While fuel accounted for 65 percent of total sales dollars, it contributed just 38.8 percent of gross profit.
 In contrast, in-store sales remain the primary driver of profitability.

 Foodservice dominates profitability

-Foodservice continues to lead in-store performance, accounting for 28.5 percent of sales and a significant 38.9 percent of in-store gross profit dollars.
-Prepared foods – including pizza, sandwiches, and salads – make up nearly 74 percent of all foodservice sales.
+Foodservice continues to lead in-store performance, accounting for 28.5 percent of sales and 38.9 percent of in-store gross profit dollars.

-- Top Categories: Prepared food is the largest segment, followed by packaged beverages at 18.7 percent of in-store sales.
+- Top categories: Prepared food is the largest segment, followed by packaged beverages, at 18.7 percent of in-store sales.

-Fuel trends and transaction volume
+Fuel trends, transaction volume

-Convenience stores currently sell about 80 percent of the fuel purchased in the U.S. While total fuel sales dollars dropped 5.4 percent to $476.3 billion due to lower pump prices – averaging $3.11 per gallon in 2025 versus $3.30 in 2024 – actual gallons sold increased by 0.5 percent.
+While total fuel sales dollars dropped 5.4 percent to $476.3 billion due to lower pump prices – averaging $3.11 per gallon in 2025 versus $3.30 in 2024 – actual gallons sold increased by 0.5 percent.

 Despite the sales growth, the average store saw a 2.7 percent decrease in daily transactions, averaging 1,484 per day.